 Clearly, if you’re ill in any way then the thing you’ll be hoping for above all else is that you will make a full recovery.
 Even if you do, however, the fact that you suffered needlessly should still be recognised via compensation.
 Had a correct diagnosis been made than your recovery may well have been quicker and your pain and distress less, and this will be reflected in any compensation you receive.

-If you feel you may have been let down in this way then call us on 0800 234 6438 and discuss your details with one of our trained advisers.
+If you feel you may have been let down in this way then call free on 0800 234 6438 and discuss your details with a trained legal adviser.
 They’ll listen to you and offer advice free of charge.
-If there’s a good chance you could be eligible for compensation then they’ll set about building the strongest possible case on a no win no fee basis.
+If there’s a good chance you could be eligible for compensation then they’ll put your in touch with an expert solicitor, who – with your permission – will set about building the strongest possible case on a no win no fee basis.